Supercell’s CEO talks about its majority owner Tencent, finding its next hit, and more – TechCrunch

 The Tencent issues in the US, he said, are something that the company is watching.
 But not only are they unresolved — indeed just this week, ahead of any proposed bans on Tencent properties and WeChat in particular, the US government issued more clarification on how people are liable for using WeChat.
 In any case, Paananen said in the interview that he believes that Supercell doesn’t fall under the US executive order to be shut down, since Tencent is only a shareholder, not a full owner.
 He’s still waiting to see how it all plays out.

+“Our current understanding [is that] it’s about WeChat not Tencent as a whole,” he said, “and that it doesn’t apply to Tencent-invested companies like Supercell.”
+(Also: one of the good things to have come out of not getting fully acquired, it seems.)

-Similarly, Paananen is not overly concerned about the fact that its big hit, while still big, is getting on and slowly bringing in less revenues.
+Similarly, Paananen is not overly concerned about the fact that its big hit, while still one of the highest grossing apps globally, is getting on and slowly bringing in less revenues.

 Judging by the fact that Supercell has yet to follow up with another successful franchise, and has killed quite a few attempts in the meantime, the process to produce a hit, in fact, still seems to be as elusive to a company that has produced a hit already as it is to those that have not.

 “It would be nice to be always on this kind of a growth curve, but the reality is… it’s very much about hits or misses,” he said.

 “Sometimes figures go up, and sometimes they go down [so] what’s your time horizon?
 We never ever think about the next quarter, and very, very rarely think about it and maybe next year, I think that’s a target in itself, you know.
 We try to think in decades.
 Our dream is to build a game so as many people as possible will play for a very long time.
 We are inspired by companies like, say, Nintendo.
 And if you’re going to take that… then that changes your perspective.”

-That follows through too, it seems on investing in people who can produce interesting games that Supercell can throw up and see if they stick.
+The company has been building out its options, though, making about three investments a year in other gaming startups, and some full acquisitions of studios, to diversify the team and bring in more options for new games in the future.
+Later in the Q&A with viewers, Paananen said Supercell has no plans yet for anything in AR or VR, with a firm belief that mobile, and the mechanics of a touch screen, are the best for what it’s building.

-Indeed, it seems that most valuable thing Paananen has learned, it turns out, is the thing that continues to be his top priority: building the right team for the long haul.
+It seems that most valuable lesson Paananen has learned, it turns out, is the thing that continues to be his top priority: building the right team for the long haul.

 Making sure you have a group that can work together, inspire each other and be productive has been the constant, one that perhaps means even more as the company grows bigger and we continue to work under very decentralised circumstances.

+“We are currently on the look-out for people from all around the world to join Supercell to build the be the best teams and then of course the best games,” he said.

 Hear about all this, plus Paananen’s opinion on raising money and more, below.